palekov/spring-micro-demo/README.md

 # spring-micro-demo
-This is an internship project to actualize and improove Java developing skills.
+This is an internship project to actualize and improve Java developing skills.
 The following technologies are used:
 - Multi-module Gradle project;
 - Java 11;